Deliberation and determination

 If an employee has been dismissed, the Authority can order that they be re-instated on a temporary basis while the Authority investigates whether the dismissal was justified.
 This allows them to return to work.

-If the Authority finds an employee was unjustifiably dismissed they may order reinstatement, if the employee wants to return to their job and it is feasible.
+If the Authority or Court finds an employee was unjustifiably dismissed they must order reinstatement if the employee wants to return to their job wherever it is practicable and reasonable to do so.

 If an employee has been dismissed or subject to other unjustified action by their employer, they may get reimbursement for wages lost.
 This may cover either the time until they are reinstated or until they get another job.